computacaoraiz/grade50/README.md

 ## Installation

 ```
-pip install grade50
+pip install gradelab50
 ```

 ## Grading Schemes

-are given in YAML format and have to contain a list of parts, each of which is a dictionary defining a name and a list of checks.
+Are given in YAML format and have to contain a list of parts, each of which is a dictionary defining a name and a list of checks.
 A check is a dictionary with

 - `name` a string, has to appear as check name in the check50 report file.
 This means our problem set has a check (python function) by that name.
 - `points`, an integer, the number of points given if the check passes.
 Can be zero.